Earn up to 3.35% APY2. No account fees. No minimum balances.

 AccuracyHigh risk of manual errors Automated data syncing greatly reduces errors

-TimeLabor-intensive data entry and monthly updates Cuts admin time by up to 80%
+TimeLabor-intensive data entry and monthly updates Cuts 6+ hours of admin time per property every month

 ReportingBasic; requires manual formatting and calculations Real-time, automated, and customizable reports